a m e r i c a

 Signatures : Ivy Baker Priest (Treasurer of the United States) & George Magoffin Humphrey (Secretary of the Treasury)

-Footnote➽: In 1963, Congress abolished the redemption of Silver Certificate when the price of silver worth more than a US dollar an ounce.
+Footnote➽: In 1963, Congress abolished the redemption of the Silver Certificate when the price of silver was worth more than a US dollar an ounce.
 In March 1964, the US Treasury Department halted all redemption of Silver Certificates for Silver Dollars.

 No comments: